lilwon/lilwon.github.io/_posts/2021-07-18-Kimsetsu-no-Yaiba-Puzzle.md

 </figure>

-I always wanted to do a Kimetsu no Yaiba puzzle, but the puzzles that were available were either 500 pieces or 1000 pieces and did not look good.
+I always wanted to do a Kimetsu no Yaiba puzzle, but the puzzles that were available were either 500 pieces or 1000 pieces and didn't look good.
 So when I found this puzzle on Amazon JP, I wanted to buy it asap.
 I showed my boyfriend and he bought it for me. :) It took less than two weeks for the puzzle to arrive, which is about the same as HLJ.